ProfJski/ArtColors/README.md

 ```
 out=ColorMixLin(ColorMixLin(a,b,blend),f,cd);`
 ```
 First, we *additively mix* Color A and Color B in the specified `blend` ratio, which is accomplished by `ColorMixLin(a,b,blend)`.
 This represents the additive blending effect of those fine swirls of color in the image above and subsurface interaction.
 Absence of this factor may be where a strictly subtractive approach yields odd results.
 This *additive* result is then blended with our purely subtractive result `color f`, according to the transfer function mentioned above, which is based on the color distance between `Color a` and `Color b`.

 Voila!
 A pretty good result occurs for a wide range of input colors.

-## Addenda
+Examples are below.

-### Two different kinds of additive mixing
+### ArtColors provides two different kinds of additive mixing
-Someone on StackOverflow nicely noted that the range of RGB values (0-255) came from the square root of camera CCD intensity signals, so ArtColors provides two kinds of additive mixing.
+Someone on StackOverflow kindly shared that the range of RGB values (0-255) came from the square root of camera CCD intensity signals, so the usual linear interpolation of RGB values actually darkens the result somewhat.

-Standard "linear" LERP:
+Therefore ArtColors provides two kinds of additive mixing.

+Linear Additive Mix -- the formula used everywhere:
 ```
 Color ColorMixLin(Color a, Color b, float blend) {
     Color out;